Toward Cosmological Standard Timers in Primordial Black Hole Binaries: Toward standard timers in PBH binary systems

 In constructing the standard timer in PBH binary systems, two essential requirements are needed.
-One is the identical initial state of PBH binary systems.
-The other one is their later evolved state from the same redshift can be obtained.
+One is the identical initial state of PBH binary systems, which works as a standard reference in extracting physical evolution time. \footnote{The identity of PBH initial state is a key requirement, which makes sure the physical evolution time in PBH binary systems can be an independent measurement for cosmic time.} The other one is that their later evolved state from the same redshift can be obtained, which makes sure the redshift can be decoded from their observable.
 The former of requirements is achieved in the identical initial probability distribution on major axis and eccentricity \cite{Sasaki:2016jop, Ali-Haimoud:2017rtz} under the assumption of random distribution of PBHs in the space.
-The latter can be easily realized in local signal sources, such as the PBH cluster \cite{Ding:2019tjk, Cai:2021zxo}, where the redshift of signals from a local source should be the same.
+The latter can be easily realized in local signal sources, such as the PBH cluster \cite{Belotsky:2018wph, Ding:2019tjk, Cai:2021zxo}, where the redshift of signals from a local source should be the same.
 However, redshifts of PBH binaries are hardly classified, due to their being globally distributed in the Universe.

 The potential monochromatic mass spectrum in PBH scenarios changes the story.
 It introduces PBH binary systems in the standard timer through GW channels.
 After collecting many GW signals from different redshifts, we can extract the redshifted chirp mass $\mathcal{M}_z$ and mass ratio $q$ from the GW waveform.
 Due to the unknown intrinsic chirp mass $\mathcal{M}$, which follows $\mathcal{M} = \mathcal{M}_z/(1 + z)$ \cite{Finn:1992xs}, the redshift of binary systems cannot be determined.
-However, if GW signals come from PBH binaries, under the assumption that the mass of PBHs is monochromatic, the mass ratio of PBH binaries follows $q = 1$ (also a number of BH binaries with $q = 1$ are found in GWTC-2, see \cite{LIGOScientific:2020ibl} for details), and GW signals emitted from PBH binaries at the same redshift can give an identical redshifted chirp mass.
+However, if GW signals come from PBH binaries, under the assumption that the mass of PBHs is monochromatic, the mass ratio of PBH binaries follows $q = 1$ (also a number of BH binaries with $q = 1$ are found in GWTC-2, see \cite{LIGOScientific:2020ibl} for details), and GW signals emitted from PBH binaries at the same redshift can give the same redshifted chirp mass.
 Then, PBH binaries can be classified into different redshift shells based on their redshifted chirp mass.
 As the result, the standard timer can be constructed by comparing the initial probability distribution on major axis $a$ and eccentricity $e$ and later ones from the same redshift.